douglasmakey/shelldon/README.md

 shelldon ask --prompt translator "Chicos voy a llegar 5 minutos tarde a la reunion" --set to=english --set from=spanish Guys, I'm going to be 5 minutes late to the meeting.
 ```

+## TODO

+- [ ] Implement the best way to print the output nicely.
+- [ ] Improve error handling.
+- [ ] Add default prompts.
+- [ ] Implement OpenAI functions?
+- [ ] Implement Ollama?
+Maybe in the future.
+Do you need it?

 ## Contributing